 For Co-operators clients

-If you are a client of ours and believe that you may have been a victim of identity theft, contact our client care centre immediately to let us know.
+If you believe that you may have been a victim of identity theft, contact us immediately to let us know.